haghish/ssczip/README.md

 __`ssczip`__ packages and download Stata packages from SSC as a zip file.
 More importantly, it also reads the source code and includes the last release date of the package (as a unique identifier of version).

-With this package, you can download and store the current versions of the add-on packages you use in your data analysis and incase they change in the future, you can re-run and reproduce your previous analyses using the previous versions.
+With this package, you can download and store the current versions of the add-on packages you use in your data analysis and in case they change in the future, you can re-run and reproduce your previous analyses using the previous versions.

 ## Installation